cloudflare/cloudflare-docs/content/pages/how-to/refactor-a-worker-to-pages-functions.md

 # Refactor a Worker to a Pages Function

-In this guide you will learn how to refactor a Worker to a Pages Functions that can be hosted with your application on Cloudflare Pages.
+In this guide you will learn how to refactor a Worker to a Pages Function that can be hosted with your application on Cloudflare Pages.

 # Building a worker to handle form submissions